IN PICTURES: Renovation time for India’s historic mosque, with Mecca connection

 A 17th-century mosque in India’s historic city of Hyderabad, which is said to have been built with granite and bricks brought from Mecca in Saudi Arabia, is undergoing restoration to restore its pristine glory.

-A team from Archaeological Survey of India (ASI) started the restoration work more than a year ago.
-(Supplied)
+A team from Archaeological Survey of India (ASI) started the restoration work more than a year ago and it is likely to take some more time to complete.
+The ASI had last worked on Makkah Masjid in 2007 under a special arrangement since 1956.

-Ongoing work is a major exercise and is expected to beautify the mosque as well.
-(Supplied)
+Every year before the commencement of Ramadan, authorities set in process annual maintenance work to provide a facelift to the mosque.
+However, the ongoing work is a major exercise and is expected to beautify the mosque as well.